afcarl/CausalModels/README.md

 Causal Analysis, for beginners like me can be difficult and tricky to understand especially when you come from a space of feature variables and fitting,predicting and optimizing models.

-I will be starting with [causality](https://pypi.python.org/pypi/causality/0.0.3) package in Python as only that had a documentation with example to follow.
+I will be starting with [causality](https://pypi.python.org/pypi/causality/0.0.3) package in Python.
+It has documentation with an example to follow.
+Most other causal packages have that missing.

 Other resources: